-All student records are permanently, clearly, and safely maintained, with transcripts held in fire proof, lockable cabinets.
+All student records are clearly, and safely maintained, with transcripts held in fire proof, lockable cabinets.
 Student records are handled in accordance with governmental regulations regarding privacy.
-These records, kept in computer storage, are only accessible with proper security clearances and are regularly and frequently backed up on disk storage systems, which are kept in locked, fire proof cabinets.
+These records, kept in computer storage, are only accessible with proper security clearances and are regularly backed up securely according to industry best practices.
 Duplicate copies of all transcripts are kept in a fire-safe storage area apart from the building where the originals are stored.
 Although there is certainly no anticipation of William Jessup University closing, if such an event were to occur there is a WASC accredited sister-institution which could become the custodian of records.